ControlFront/controlfront-docs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: "🐞 Bug Report"
+name: 🐞 Bug Report
-description: Report a bug with ControlFront CLI, web app, or detection engine.
+about: Report a bug to help us improve ControlFront
+title: "[Bug]: "
-labels: [bug]
+labels: bug
+assignees: ''
 ---

 **Describe the bug**